7 ways finance can help in the Construction Sector

 4. Indemnity Insurance

 Renewing Professional Indemnity insurance (PII) cover is becoming more difficult for construction professionals and firms alike post Grenfell, with many experiencing rising premiums and exclusions and legacy projects now seen as high-risk by insurers.
-Affordable cover is now a serious budget consideration, especially for companies involved in projects involving combustible cladding.
+The affordable cover is now a serious budget consideration, especially for companies involved in projects involving combustible cladding.

 Professional Indemnity Insurance has always been a considerable annual cost to; however, the sensitivities around insuring practices involved with cladding projects could see significant increases in the cost of cover moving forward.